Delaware Water Gap: Geology

-The ridge of the Appalachians that the Delaware crosses is called the Blue Mountains in Pennsylvania and the Kittatinny Ridge in New Jersey.
+The ridge of the Appalachians that the Delaware River crosses is called the Blue Mountains in Pennsylvania and the Kittatinny Ridge in Warren County, New Jersey.
 This is the first major ridge of the Appalachian mountains.
 New Jersey's mountain is Mount Tammany, named after the Lenni-Lenape Chief Tamanend.
 The Pennsylvania mountain is Mount Minsi, named after the Native American tribe of the area.
 The summit of Tammany is 1540 ft above sea level.

 Flora and fauna

 In 1739, America's first botanist, John Bartram of Philadelphia, followed the course of the Delaware River in his search for American trees, evergreens and shrubs to supply new species that were formerly unknown to British naturalists.
 These gardeners waited months for shipments of saplings, seeds, and pinecones to be sent by sea that were then introduced into English gardens.
 Using Native American trails, Bartram rode on horseback through the Water Gap, which allowed entry to the lands beyond.

 A northern deciduous forest cloaks the slopes of the Delaware Water Gap.
 Hardwood species comprising the forest include various oaks, hickories, maples, ash, elm, cherry, walnut, birch, sycamore, and beech.
 Coniferous species include Eastern White Pine, Pitch Pine, Eastern Red Cedar, and Eastern Hemlock.

 Black bear, white-tailed deer, gray squirrels, red squirrels, raccoons, gray fox, fisher, and chipmunks are some of the forest species of the area.
 Hunting of deer, turkey, and small game is permitted, following NJ Fish & Wildlife regulations, but is not permitted at any of the campsites.
+A 2018 survey documented eastern small-footed bats within the Delaware Water Gap National Recreation Area.

+More than 260 species of birds have been observed in the area.
+Peregrine Falcons historically nested in the Milford Cliffs, first being reported in the 1940s and 1950s.
+In 2018, the first time in about 70 years, two peregrine falcon chicks hatched from a nesting pair, and were banded.

 Shad migrate up the river through the gap in the spring.
 Other fish include bass, trout, carp, and walleye.
 Dunnfield Creek has been designated a "Wild Trout Stream" because of its natural brook trout fishery.

 Timber rattlesnakes and copperheads also inhabit the rocky areas of the mountain.
 Salamanders are found in the moist areas of the forest.
 Eastern prickly pear cactus also grows on the mountain near the red dot trail on the south eastern facing slope halfway up the mountain.